failer-dev/onedef/README.md

 ## Client SDK

+Currently targeting Dart.

-Currently targeting Dart, with TypeScript, Swift, Kotlin, and more on the roadmap.
+TypeScript, Swift, Kotlin, and more on the roadmap.

 The SDK generation is powered by a custom IR (Intermediate Representation) designed from scratch — not derived from OpenAPI, not a wrapper around existing tooling.
-It was built with one goal: make client developers happy.
+It was built with one goal: **make client developers happy.**

 Because the IR is language-agnostic, any language is theoretically supported as long as it has a parser.
 With a Dart reference implementation already in place,